dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-3-processes-and-signals.md

 Removal of zombie processes:
 * when the parent process ends, they are usually removed automatically
-* if not, sending a `SIGCHLD` signal to the parent hopefully helps
+* otherwise, sending a `SIGCHLD` signal to the parent hopefully helps
 * if we kill the parent process, the `init` process will adopt the zombie process and reap it

 *Process states*: